stavrakas13/TollAnalysisWebApp/README.md

     In order to create the schema and the deault data that you need add to your database the .sql files schema.sql and data.sql.

+**HOW TO LOGIN**

+- First set up your database.
+Then go to /hashPassword.js and find the admin's user name and password.
+Then you can have access to all the features of the app.

 Disclaimer: This project was created for educational purposes only and is not intended for commercial use.

 My Contributions